Executive Assistant Interview Questions and What To Look For

 Experience-related interview questions

-The experience-related executive assistant interview questions you ask will depend on the type of personal assistant you are hiring.
+The experience-related executive assistant interview questions you ask will depend on the type of executive assistant you are hiring.
 Alongside our recommended questions, include a few specific virtual assistant, corporate EA, or private PA interview questions.

 Can you tell me about your previous position?